project-alice-assistant/skill_Telegram/instructions/en.md

 ## What it does
 This skill allows you to chat with Alice or send her commands, with your phone, using the highly privacy centered Telegram app.
 The app is free and available for both Android and IOS.
-In addition to this, A recent feature also adds the ability to send a emergency contact a Telegram message if you request help
-(please see "Emergency help" section below)

 ## What it does not
 Obviously, this skill replaces your physical voice, so it won't add new actions to Alice, but simply bridge your text messages to Alice.